 Thomas Hengge

-Lengthen tight, achy muscles and promote mobility with these simple moves: This stretch helps open the chest Bedtime Stretches to Help You Wind Down thoracic spine, which is key for ensuring your diaphragm is working efficiently and that your lungs are able to take in as much air as possible while you run, says Carson.
+Switch sides and repeat: This stretch helps open the chest and promotes mobility in the thoracic spine, which is key for ensuring your diaphragm is working efficiently and that your lungs are able to take in as much air as possible while you run, says Carson.

 2. Bridge Hold With Pelvic Tilt